quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau_processed/1cprh_part93_13.6_Code_Listi.md

 ---
 #### Plotting and Displaying Wave Functions
-Background context: After finding the correct energy levels, the script plots the left and right wave functions to visually verify that they match at \( x = 0 \).
+Background context: After finding the correct energy levels, the script plots the left and right wave functions to visually verify that they match at $x = 0$.

 :p What does the `plt.plot` function do in this context?
 ??x